-- Transaction will give rise to a substantial lessening of competition.
+- 393. The structure of a market will be a key factor in assessing whether a proposed Transaction will give rise to a substantial lessening of competition.
 In general, the more concentrated a market, the more likely it is that the competitive constraints on the merging firms are weaker.
 URCA is aware that a relatively small jurisdiction such as The Bahamas may not support a large number of ES or ECS Licensees or Undertakings and therefore higher market concentrations than larger jurisdictions are possible in The Bahamas.
-Measures of market concentration will nonetheless be an important starting point for the market analysis. - 391.
+Measures of market concentration will nonetheless be an important starting point for the market analysis. - 394.
 URCA may consider a number of measures of market concentration as appropriate to the case under review.
-Two commonly used measures are market shares and concentration ratios. - 392.
+Two commonly used measures are market shares and concentration ratios. - 395.
 A firm's market share can give a useful indication of a firm's market power and so combining the market shares of merging firms can provide an indication of a change in market power resulting from their Merger.
-Market shares can be measured by a number of means, including number of subscribers, audience shares, sales revenue, sales volumes, production volumes, capacity, generation or reserves. - 393.
+Market shares can be measured by a number of means, including number of subscribers, audience shares, sales revenue, sales volumes, production volumes, capacity, generation or reserves. - 396.
 Concentration ratios measure the aggregate market share of a small number of the leading firms in a market.
-So, for example, the three-firm concentration ratio represents the proportion of the market supplied by the three leading firms in that market. - 394.
+So, for example, the three-firm concentration ratio represents the proportion of the market supplied by the three leading firms in that market. - 397.
 Market Concentration can be measured through the Herfindahl-Hirschman Index (HHI).
 The HHI is calculated by squaring the market share of each Undertaking competing in a market and then summing the resulting numbers.
 The closer a market is to being a monopoly, the higher the market concentration (and the lower the level of competition).
 Therefore, in a market which has four Undertakings, two of which ("A" and "B") will merge, the pre-merger and post-merger HHIs are calculated as follows: